-- Specific to Each Civic Space Type
+C. Specific to Each Civic Space Type

-- Neighborhood Park

-- a.
-General
+- 1. Neighborhood Park - a.
+General - i.

-- i.
 A neighborhood park is a civic space designed for active and passive recreation with features and facilities that support the immediate neighborhood.
-Examples include: Perry Park, Albion Street Park, and Walnut Street Park

-- b.
-Development Standards

-- A Neighborhood Park must provide varied spaces that accommodate a wide range of ages, physical abilities and programming.

-- ii.
-A Neighborhood Park must have multiple entrance points to encourage access from the surrounding neighborhood and from public transportation routes.

-- A neighborhood park may include, within its boundaries, a playground and/or a community garden - Trees must be planted to provide shade during summer months, especially in seating areas and playgrounds. - A minimum of one (1) combination compactable litter/recycling receptacle is required for every ten thousand (10,000) square feet of area.
+Examples include: Perry Park, Albion Street Park, and Walnut Street Park - b.
+Development Standards - i.
+A Neighborhood Park must provide varied spaces that accommodate a wide range of ages, physical abilities and programming. - ii.
+A Neighborhood Park must have multiple entrance points to encourage access from the surrounding neighborhood and from public transportation routes. - iii.
+A neighborhood park may include, within its boundaries, a playground and a community garden. - iv.
+Trees must be planted to provide shade during summer months, especially in seating areas and playgrounds. - v.
+A minimum of one (1) combination compactable litter/recycling receptacle is required for every ten thousand (10,000) square feet of area. - c.
+Design Guidelines - i.
+Connectivity to the surrounding environment in a Neighborhood Park is vital.
+Sidewalks, bike paths, crosswalks and connections to larger transportation systems should be established and clear. - ii.
+Wherever possible, spaces should be multi-use and flexible to accommodate as many different uses as possible. - iii.
+Spaces in a Neighborhood Park should reflect the desires of the surrounding residents and provide programming that is relevant to that neighborhood's

-- Connectivity to the surrounding environment in a Neighborhood Park is vital.
-Sidewalks, bike paths, crosswalks and connections to larger transportation systems should be established and clear. - Wherever possible, spaced should be multi-use and flexible to accommodate as many different uses as possible. - Spaces in a Neighborhood Park should reflect the desires of the surrounding residents and provide programming that is relevant to that neighborhood's demographic and user groups. - Varied play environments that foster the development of children's cognitive, physical and social development are encouraged. - v.
+- demographic and user groups.
+Design features intended for use by adults, for example, bocce courts and table games, are encouraged. - iv.
+Varied play environments that foster the development of children's cognitive, physical and social development are encouraged. - v.
 Water features and changes in topography are encouraged. - vi.
-Amenities and furnishings may include, but are not limited to: seating, drinking fountains, tables, chairs and benches, moveable tables and chairs, litter receptacles, etc. Signage should be placed at entrances or other points where people gather. - Fencing and vegetation should preserve privacy for Abutting yards while providing visibility into the park. - viii.
+Amenities and furnishings may include, but are not limited to: seating, drinking fountains, tables, chairs and benches, moveable tables and chairs, litter receptacles, etc. Signage should be placed at entrances or other points where people gather. - vii.
+Fencing and vegetation should preserve privacy for Abutting yards while providing visibility into the park. - viii.
 In addition to active physical recreation, Neighborhood Parks should provide opportunities for public art, performance space and community engagement in artistic and cultural expression.
 Public art and performances should reflect the neighborhood and preserve a sense of neighborhood identity. - ix.
 A neighborhood park should offer a variety of seating types and seating locations, including places to sit in the sun, in the shade, out of the wind, in groups, alone, close to activity, and in relative seclusion to every extent possible.

-2. Pocket Park
+Pocket Park